 Image formats: Most DSLRs will let you set the image format.
 The default will often be JPEG.
 This means that when you take the image it will appear in that format and download to your computer that way too.

-For solar I would recommend you try using RAW or TIFF if you can as they allow you to process the images without any nasty artefacts appearing.
+For solar (and for astrophotography in general) I would recommend you try using RAW or TIFF if you can as they allow you to process the images without any nasty artefacts appearing.
+RAW is especially good for storage of images as they do not take up too much hard disc room.
 After you have processed the images you can convert the final images into JPEG for emailing

 Telephoto lenses: If you have a DSLR camera with a telephoto lens, you will need a full-aperture solar filter that can be screwed on to the front of the lens to make it safe to photograph the Sun.
 Never attempt to use ordinary photographic filters either singly or in combination in an attempt to dim the Sun.
 No ordinary photographic filters will render the Sun safe to look at meaning that you are potentially putting your eyesight at risk by attempting this.

 To be able to see the solar disk and any sunspots visible you will need a telephoto lens of at least 500mm.
 Any less than this and the Sun’s disk is far too small to make out any real detail in the sunspots, although it might be possible to zoom and crop the image during processing to remove most of the surrounding sky and worth trying.

 Telephoto lenses (with a safe solar filter fitted to the front) are great for capturing partial or annular solar eclipses.
 They can also be used for the partial phases of a total solar eclipse.
 You do, however, need to be in just the right geographical location to see these true wonders of nature!